paulsengroup/hictk/docs/cli_reference.rst

     --skip-all-vs-all,--no-skip-all-vs-all{false}
                                 Do not generate All vs All matrix.
                                 Has no effect when merging .cool files.
+    --count-type TEXT:{int,float} [int]
+                                Specify the count type to be used when merging files.
+                                Ignored when the output file is in .hic format.
     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.